 Of course there are also things like sleep regressions, teething, illness, and random off-nights.
 Make sure your baby has a true habit of waking up too early before messing with their sleep schedule.

-More than likely, a good sleep schedule and a good sleep routine can help curb those early morning wakeups.
+The good news is that a good sleep schedule and a good sleep routine can often help curb those early morning wakeups.

 If you’re struggling with your baby’s sleep (or lack thereof), I can help!